Book a Sexual Health Consultation online

 HIV stands for Human Immunodeficiency Virus and is the name given to the virus that causes AIDS (Acquired Immunodeficiency Syndrome).

-Anyone can get HIV if they are sexually active, regardless of whether you’re gay or straight or where you come from—but HIV rates are higher among gay and bisexual men and African communities in the UK.
-Everyone should ensure they take steps to protect themselves and others from HIV infection by using a condom during sex.
+Anyone can get HIV if they are sexually active.
+Everyone should ensure they take steps to protect themselves and others from HIV infection by using a protective barrier during sex (i.e., condom & dental dam).
 If you are looking to get an HIV and Syphilis check in Winchester, Wiltshire, Southampton or Portsmouth, we can help you get tested and give you the support that you need.

 Although there is no cure for HIV, people infected with the virus today can be treated with medicines that interferes with the viruses growth by preventing it from multiplying within the body.
 This treatment, known as antiretroviral therapy, or ART, now means HIV infection is no longer a death sentence.